hanyulo/knowledge/javascript/javascriptInfo/06_advanced_working_with_functions/the_new_function_syntax.md

 ```

+* we may receive code from a server, or to dynamically compile a function from a template.

 * [[Environemnt]] of the syntx references to global lexical environment (works on browser not node.js)
   * Only allow to use variable that pass as arguments explicitly, which save us from unexpected error.